sjwines/hourofai/forest.md

 * position: 2 1

 ### forest5
-* name: Head's Up
+* name: AI Advisor Online
 * type: tutorial
-* description: Computer science is more important to firefighting than ever before!
-Add some technology to keep your pilots updated!
+* description: Code your AI Advisor and then tune it with heuristics to how you want the game to be.
 * url: https://github.com/sjwines/hourofai/forest/forest5
 * imageUrl: /static/skillmap/forest/forest5.gif
 * tags: easy, custom